Pétanque is Provence’s Sport

 This part of France is also home to many contemporary forms of entertainment.
 It has a rich history of involvement in cinema, with one of the first-ever motion pictures filmed at the train station in La Ciotat.
 It continues to be featured in many French films like Swimming Pool, Jean De Florette, and Let’s Talk About the Rain.

 The region has plenty of museums, including Musée Départemental des Merveilles, Musée Granet XXe, and Musée des Troupes de Marine (in Frégus).
-You’ll also find plenty of wineries, beaches and casinos, although the latter faces a lot of competition from online operators that offer deposit bonuses to attract new customers.
+You’ll also find plenty of wineries, beaches.

 Sport in Provence

 Sport is another strong asset of Provence, with Ligue 1 team Nice having won the top-flight title four times and the Coupe de France on three occasions, and Marseille, who have won both Ligue 1 and Coupe de France 10 times.
 Marseille is also the only French club to win the UEFA Champions League.

 When it comes to friendly competition, Provence is known for one sport in particular – pétanque, a form of boules.
 Similar to Italy’s bocce, pétanque requires players to move their balls towards a target called a cochonnet or bouchon that tossed at the start of the game.
 The winner of the game is then the player that gets their ball closest to the target.

 The game started sometime between 1907 and 1910 in La Ciotat, although other variations of boules have existed since the Middle Ages.

 Additional reading: Pétanque the Story of Gaining Admission into a Circle of Trust in Provence.